Chestnut Honey Pears

 1 cup vanilla ice cream

-1. Combine 6 cups water, wine, sugar, vanilla bean, and orange zest in a large pot and bring to a simmer over medium heat.
+Combine 6 cups water, wine, sugar, vanilla bean, and orange zest in a large pot and bring to a simmer over medium heat.
 Add pears and poach until tender, 5–10 minutes.
 Remove from heat and set aside, allowing pears to cool in poaching liquid.
 When cool, transfer pears to a plate.
 Pat dry with paper towels.
-Reserve poaching liquid.
+Reserve poaching liquid and vanilla bean.

-2. Heat a large skillet over medium-high heat until very warm, then add honey.
+Heat a large skillet over medium-high heat until very warm, then add honey.
 Honey will bubble and foam, thinning out to coat bottom of the skillet, about 1 minute.
-Place 4 pear halves, cut side down, in hot honey.
-Cook pears until caramelized, shaking pan to prevent burning, about 5 minutes.
-Remove pears from pan and set aside.
+Place 4 pear halves, cut-side down, in hot honey.
+Cook pears until caramelized, shaking skillet to prevent burning, about 6–8 minutes.
+Remove pears from skillet and set aside.

-3. Add 1 cup poaching liquid (with vanilla bean) and 1 sprig thyme to same skillet.
+Add 1 cup poaching liquid, vanilla bean, and 1 sprig thyme to same skillet.
 Simmer until slightly thickened, about 5 minutes.
-Remove pan from heat, whisk in butter, one cube at a time, then add a pinch of salt.
+Remove skillet from heat, whisk in butter, one cube at a time, then add a pinch of salt.
 Remove and discard vanilla bean and thyme and set sauce aside.

-4. To serve, coarsely chop remaining 4 uncaramelized poached pear halves and divide among four plates.
+To serve, coarsely chop remaining 4 uncaramelized poached pear halves and divide between four plates.
 Place 1 caramelized pear half in center of each plate, then spoon sauce over pears.
-Add a small scoop of ice cream to each plate and garnish with a sprig of thyme.
+Add a small scoop of ice cream to each plate and garnish with remaining 4 sprigs of thyme.